PietPtr/Ex-PART/docs/programming.md

 ## The Output Directory

 A ton of information is available in the output directory, all the logs, intermediate files, simulation files, etc. If anything goes wrong, do look at those files as some errors may have ended up only there and not in the output of Ex-PART.

+## `Clash.hs`

+For every project a `Clash.hs` file is generated, this is intended for simulation, but running it with Clash can also catch type- and other errors.

 # Thorough Explanation of a basic Ex-PART program